DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.8.0.md

 ## Combat

 ### Juice
-- Chromatic aberration effect whenever you use your secondary.
-Makes it feel more powerful.
+- Chromatic aberration effect + slight FOV zoom out whenever you use your secondary.
+Makes secondaries feel more powerful.
 - The trails on Allister's hands are now linked to the current number of hits he has in his combo.
 The more hits, the longer the trails.
-- Chromatic Aberration + vignette
+- Chromatic Aberration + vignette + more time slow when doing a perfect dodge.
+It should be easier to tell when you perform one.

 ### Input
 - Separated the targeting scheme when using a mouse vs. controller.
 The game should feel much more responsive now when using keyboard and mouse.